-Rule 1: Check an issue has been through a status
+Rule 2: Restrict to when an issue has been through a specific status

 Our team wants to make sure our work has always been through the In staging status.
 If we don’t, then our work might be pushed out to customers without ever having been tested on real people.
 To ensure a high level of quality in our work, we’re going to make Jira test this for us.

-To do this, we’re going to add the Check an issue has been through a status rule:
+To do this, we’re going to add the Restrict to when an issue has been through a specific status rule:

 In the toolbar at the top of the editor, select Rule.

-Select Check an issue has been through a status.
+Select Restrict to when an issue has been through a specific status.